pepperTux/peppertux-game/README.md

 * All the text and stuff on screen (Although there will still be some stuff from there, they wont be in the same positions or font)
 * The exact same brick breaking effect of the original SuperTux 0.0.6
 * Main Menu (There'll just be a basic main menu with options to view the credits and play the game)
+* Level Editor (Use the latest version of Tiled instead)

 ## Credits
 * Vaesea - The recreation